 If the mineral-based baby oil isn’t your thing, there’s loads of other combo’s out there that use essential oils – some even use vodka!
 These are less likely to be sitting in your cupboard (well, maybe the vodka is), but could end up smelling nicer and offer a softer alternative.
 A simple Google search will have you reaching for the witch hazel in no time.

 The benefits of the ingredients above are that they’re cheap, as opposed to good quality essential oils, which can set you back if you’re starting from scratch.
 Oils such as witch hazel, citronella, lavender and even good ol’ apple cider vinegar appear in some recipes.
-Don’t worry, I’m not about to link you to my multi-level-marketing scheme of oils for sale.
+Lotsa reader Ian, reports that he has even been known to use it as a make-shift deodorant when entering civilisation after a long time in the bush!

 If making your own just seems too hard, check out my Aussie affiliates over at Biome or Nourished Life who have a stack of ethical, gentle and natural insect repellents to help keep the nasties away for days.